 - Southwest Airlines Companion Pass.
 Arguably the single best benefit in all of travel is the Southwest Companion Pass which is earned after 110,000 points in a year [effective January 1, 2020: 125,000 points in a year] – and credit card points (including signup bonus points) count.
 Your designated companion can fly with you for just taxes regardless of whether you’re traveling on a paid fare or points.
 While points transfers from hotel programs no longer counting towards your total, points earned using Southwest credit cards do — both bonuses and ongoing spend.

 - Best Signup Bonus to Boost Your Points Quickly.
-Chase Sapphire Preferred Card has an 80,000 point signup bonus after $4000 spend within 3 months.
+Chase Sapphire Preferred Card has an 100,000 point initial bonus after $4000 spend within 3 months.
 That can even be enough for a roundtrip business class award ticket between the US and Europe.
 (Chase points are super valuable because they transfer directly to a variety of airlines and hotels such as United, Singapore Airlines, Virgin Atlantic, British Airways, Southwest Airlines, Hyatt, JetBlue, and more.)
-[Offer expired]

 - Roundtrip first class between the US and Japan on ANA for 110,000 – 120,000 Virgin Atlantic miles

 From the West Coast it’s just 110,000 miles for first class (90,000 in business class).
 My last reservation was a Houston – Tokyo Narita first class roundtrip for 120,000 miles and $169.26 in taxes (no fuel surcharges) but sadly ANA has increased its surcharges.